gugarosa/sampling_recognition/README.md

 ### Downloading the Data

-One can [download](http://recogna.tech/files/sampling_recognition/data.tar.gz) the already pre-processed NewHandPD dataset.
+One can [download](http://recogna.tech/files/sampling_recognition/data.tar.gz) the person idenfication-based NewHandPD and SignRec datasets.
 After downloading the file, decompress it and move it to the `data/` folder.
-Thus, its path should look like this: `data/handpd/`.
+Thus, their path should look like this: `data/handpd/` and `data/signrec/`.

 Each `handpd/` folder will contain an integer identifier (person identifier) and twelve `.txt` signals, as follows: